-Actual revenues were less than originally budgeted revenues as enrollment goals were not achieved, FTE count decreased from 993 to 977.
-The purchase of equipment caused fixed capital outlay to exceed the original budget by approximately \$182,000, which was offset by savings in administrative services and plant operations and maintenance expenses.
-Overall the School ended the year with a change in fund balance of approximately \$416,000 less than originally budgeted.
-The Board of Directors approved a motion to adjust the 2019 general fund budget to the actual 2019 general fund year-end financials.
-Thus, the final approved general fund budget is equal to the general fund statements of revenues, expenditures, and changes in fund balances.
-The budgetary information can be found on pages 28 through 30 of this report.
+Actual revenues were slightly less than originally budgeted revenues although FTE enrollment count increased from 946 to 1017.
+Increase in pupil personnel, administrative and fiscal services was offset by decreases in plant operations and maintenance.
+Overall the School ended the year with a favorable budget variance of approximately \$273,000.
+The final approved general fund budget is equal to the actual general fund statement of revenues, expenditures, and changes in fund balances for the year.
+The budgetary information can be found on pages 29 through 31 of this report.